 ** Security bonds listed are minimum bonds.
 An Asset Protection Officer may determine that the proposed works are of a high risk to public land/assets and may apply a bond in excess of the minimum specified.

-Once the works have been completed to our satisfaction the request will be made to release the security bond.
+Once reinstatement works have been completed to the satisfaction of Council, the security bond will be refunded.

-If reinstatement works are not undertaken or to the satisfaction of Council , the security bond will be retained and the works completed by Council.
-If the cost of reinstatement works exceed the value of the bond, Council will issue the permit holder with an invoice for the excess costs.
+Should you fail to undertake and/or otherwise fail complete reinstatement works to the satisfaction of Council, the security bond will be retained and the reinstatement works will be scheduled for completion by Council.
+Should the cost of reinstatement works exceed the value of the bond, Council will issue the permit holder with an invoice for the excess costs.

 How long is an Asset Protection permit valid?

 An Asset Protection permit is valid until the associated building permit(s) has been completed (i.e. an Occupancy Certificate and/or a Certificate of Final Inspection has been issued by a building surveyor).
-We must received a copy associated Certificate(s) to be aware that building works have been completed.
+Council must be in receipt of the associated Certificate(s) to be aware that building works have been completed.